matthewdo7777/final-fantasy-website/README.md

 ## About The Project
 This project was made with the intention of learning React and Tailwind.

+## Website preview

+Click the link here **[Final Fantasy website](https://final-fantasy-website.vercel.app/#home)**. or use https://final-fantasy-website.vercel.app/#home

+## Programming Language and Frameworks
+This Website was made with REACT, Tailwind and GSAP

 ## Getting started

 1. Clone the repository